Los Angeles Motordrome: Construction

 The Motordrome incorporated many features that were new ideas at the time, and eventually became common to many race tracks.

 Construction began on January 31, 1910 and was scheduled for just 25 days to complete the racing surface and another 30 to build the grandstands and the rest of the facilities.
 The cost was $75,000 (about $1.7 million in 2012 dollars), and an additional $10,000 was invested in arc lighting equipment for night racing.
 Pine was used for the track surface, as that species was thought to be the most resistant to sun exposure, and the track was treated with a coating made from crushed sea shells to improve traction.
-Two shiploads of lumber were used, comprising 300 miles of 2 in x 4 in boards.
+Two shiploads of lumber were used, comprising 300 linear miles of 2×4 boards.
 The track was 75 ft wide, including a 30 ft apron of crushed rock, and banked at a 1:3 ratio, making the outer rim 25 ft off the ground.

 Around the inner circumference, there was a 125 ft buffer between the racing surface and the spectator fence, including a 10 ft sand trap.
 At Garbutt's suggestion, a sturdy guard rail was erected around the outer rim.
 Another guard rail was erected around the inner edge of the track, at a height calculated by Moskovics to coincide with the wheel hubs of racing cars, and a second rail was erected just above the first to arrest the tendency of cars to overturn.

 While the racing facilities were being built, Pacific Electric Railway constructed a special 3/4 mi track spur to deliver spectators via Red Car trolley.
 The Motordrome stop of Redondo Beach via Playa del Rey Line persisted on USGS survey maps into the 1930s.

 Due to the raised outer rim of the circular raceway, viewing was completely closed off from outside the grounds.
 Seating was provided for 40,000 spectators, including a covered grandstand built to hold 12,000.
 Access to the infield and pits was provided by three cement-lined tunnels.